Abarth

-Abarth & C. S.p.A. ([ˈaːbart]) is an Italian racing and road car maker and performance division founded by Italo-Austrian Carlo Abarth in 1949.
+Abarth & C. S.p.A. ([ˈaːbart]) is an Italian racing- and road-car maker and performance division founded by Italo-Austrian Carlo Abarth in 1949.
 Abarth & C. S.p.A. is owned by Stellantis through its Italian subsidiary.
-Its logo is a shield with a stylized scorpion on a yellow and red background.
+Abarth's logo is a shield with a stylized scorpion on a yellow and red background, a short, wide Italian flag in the middle, and "Abarth" text on a black background.